Know where your savings are

 In any tax year, you can only receive tax relief on contributions up to your level of earnings and higher rate tax relief to the extent that you have paid it.
 More about carry forward

 Maximise your pension’s tax benefits - a £100 contribution costs only £80 if you’re a basic-rate taxpayer, as little as £60 if you pay the higher rate or as little as £55 if you pay additional-rate tax.
+Rates of tax relief for Scottish Residents differ to the rest of the UK.
 To do this, you could increase or start a regular contribution or make a one-off payment.

 Bring your pensions together – depending on the types of your other plans, you may be able to transfer these into your Fidelity plan.
 This could mean less paperwork and, with your accounts in one place, possibly a wider choice of investments.
 More about transferring in